-Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with International Standards on Auditing will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and these financial it, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or arror, and to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with international Standards on Auditing will always detect a material misstatement when it exists.
+Misstatements can arise from feault or energy and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of

-As part of an audit in accordance with International Standards on Auditing, we exercise professional judgement and maintain professional scepticism throughout
+As part of an audit in accordance with international Standards on Auditing, we exercise professional judgement and maintain professional scepticism throughout

-- identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures totality and assess the risks or material misstatement of the financial statements, whether due to trade or error, design and perform audit procedure responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from freud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the affectiveness of the company's internal control.
+- identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedure responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of informal control relevant to the audit in order to design audit procedures that are appropriate in the direumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control.